 In 2008, Samsung Electronics further spurred its customer service innovation and enhanced competitiveness in after sales service.
 We expanded our service centers to 160 outlets and increased our mobile phone repair engineers by 20% to improve repair services in proportion to the increasing number of mobile phone users.
 The interiors of the service centers were renovated into three zones including a "Talk Zone" where customers can consult with technicians, a "Play Zone" where they can enjoy entertainment services while waiting in line and a "Love Zone," where the actual repair services are conducted.
 We also readjusted the service charge rates and expanded the warranty from two months to 12 months and implemented an After-sales Services quality guarantee service.
-As a result of the consistent customer service innovation, After-sales Service of Samsung Electronics' home appliances and computer product has ranked first for seven consecutive years since 2002 in the KS-SQI.
-In addition After-sales Service of Samsung Electronics' mobile phone has ranked first for five consecutive years in the same survey.
+As a result of the consistent customer service innovation, Samsung Electronics' home appliances and computer product after sales service has ranked first for seven consecutive years since 2002 in the KS-SQI.
+Samsung Electronics' mobile phone After-sales Services has also ranked first for five consecutive years in the same survey.